Sighcyy/Computer-Vision-Bionic-Hand/README.md

 ## Future Ideas

-- Wireless control over WiFi using UDP instead of serial
+- Wireless control over WiFi using UDP to remove the USB tether
-- Flex sensor feedback for force awareness
+- Flex sensors on the arm for force feedback
+- Stronger MG90S metal-gear servos for higher grip force
+- Wrist rotation as a 6th axis
-- Gesture macros to trigger preset hand positions
+- Gesture macros to lock preset hand positions
-- Dual-hand tracking support

 ---